 Should you buy one of these if you just want an everyday laptop?
 Probably not: there's no need to pay for quite so much power if the pixels you need to push are in Office apps or Netflix.
 If you're looking for a system that isn't gaming-orientated, head to our general best laptops guide, or our best budget laptops guide instead.

 The best gaming laptops available today

-The Asus ROG Zephyrus 14 is a game-changing gaming laptop that delivers buckets of performance despite being compact and light.
-It does this thanks to its use of AMD's hot new Ryzen 4000 processors and Nvidia's RTX 2060 GPU, which when partnered with plenty of RAM and a quality 120Hz 14-inch display, makes for superb, highly portable gaming results.
+The Asus ROG Zephyrus 14 is a game-changing laptop that delivers unparalleled levels of performance despite being compact and light.
+It does this thanks to its use of AMD's hot new Ryzen 4000 processors paired with Nvidia's RTX 2060 GPU, which, when partnered with plenty of RAM and a quality 120Hz 14-inch display, makes for superb, highly portable gaming results.

-The price, too, while not cheap is nowhere near the levels of what you can spend on a gaming laptop, which all in explains why consider the Asus ROG Zephyrus G14 the best gaming laptop on the market today for most people.
-It simply does it all, and does it all for a great price point.
+The price, too, while not cheap, is nowhere near the levels of what you can spend on a gaming laptop, which explains why we consider the Asus ROG Zephyrus G14 the best gaming laptop on the market today for most people.
+It simply does it all and does it all for a great price point.

 Oh, and the Asus ROG Zephyrus 14 has impressed so many people that it has just bagged the much-wanted Best Gaming Laptop award at the T3 Awards 2020.

 Want to see how this system stacks up to our top premium choice?
 Then scope out T3's Asus ROG Zephyrus G14 vs Asus Zephyrus S GX701 comparison guide.

 The Acer Nitro 5 is among the lowest-specced systems in our best gaming laptops list, but that in no way means it isn't capable of delivering a good gaming experience, and we recommend it so highly thanks to its excellent price point.